Spenca/SATSolver/README.md

 puzzle solutions to two files.
 <br />
 <br />
-## Extended Tasks
+## Extended Implementation
-We did three extended tasks.
+We completed three extended tasks.
 <br />
 ### First Extended Task
 The first extended task consisted of testing the solver on hard inputs from